• Skip to primary navigation

 Jump to Recipe Print Recipe

-Maple Dijon dressing in open lid mason jar with wooden spoon in it.
+Maple dijon dressing in an open wide mouth glass jar with a wooden spoon in it.

 It only takes 7 basic pantry ingredients to change the game on your salad intake.